NelsonMaty/react-code-challenge-excercise/README.md

 JSON server is running.
 ```

-Now let's run the client:
+Next, start the client by running:

 ```
 npm run dev
 ```

-That's it!
-You should be able to see the React app in action.
+That’s it!
+You should now see the React app in action.
-If not, open a browser and go to `http://localhost:3000`
+If it doesn’t open automatically, you can manually go to `http://localhost:3000` in your browser.

-# Follow along

-This project is meant to be followed along with the instructions.
-I've created branchs where each step is a separate PR.

-Here you can find the links to the PRs:

-# Requirements

-1. Feature #1: Implement card layout.
-Add united test.
-2. Feature #2: Select random computer player.
-Add unit test.
-3. Feature #3: Calculate and display the winner.
-Add unit test.